patrickjuchli/basic-ftp/README.md

 The example sets the client to be `verbose`.
 This will log out all communication, making it easier to spot an issue and address it.
 It's also a great way to learn about FTP.
 Why the setting is behind a property `.ftp` will be answered in the section about extending the library below.

-Here is another example to show how to compose more complex operations like recursively removing all files and directories.
+Here is another example showing how to recursively remove all files and directories.
 It also shows that not all FTP commands are backed by a method.
 A similar function is already part of the Client API.

 ```js
 async clearWorkingDir(client) {